knoepfel/art-fhicl/README.md

 indentation support.
 The syntax highlighting is done such that strings reserved to/used by FHiCL or art are placed in either:

-   constant-face,
+- constant-face,
-   keyword-face,
+- keyword-face,
-   function-name-face, or
+- function-name-face, or
-   type-face
+- type-face

-depending on the priority of the string (according to the author's understanding of FHiCL and art).
-Very little attempt has been made to optimize the syntax below, due to the author's very limited knowledge of elisp.

-This mode was developed with help from Andrei Gaponenko (Fermilab).
+depending on the priority of the string.

 Installation:
 -------------